ju5tu5/dataviz/workshop/1-geomapping/Readme.md

 Submit your plot on [dataviz.nl](http://dataviz.nl) before Sunday, 30 November 23:59.

 > **Important: submissions can only include one (1) file, embed your JavaScript code and images in an HTML document.**
+> For the selfie; you can also upload it somewhere such as your own web server or something like [tinypic](http://tinypic.com).

 ## Hints for higher marks